nez-peg/nez-peg.github.io/_posts/2015-07-01-getting-started.md

 ~~~

-`>>>` is a prompt to type in what you want to do.
+### Parsing with NonTerminals

-You will evaluate the nonterminal `Expression` with your input string.
+Now, you can parse your input string with your specified nonterminal in `math.nez`.

 ~~~
 >>> Expression 1+2*3